snehakale/Simple-Javascript-Programs/README.md

 ## Project Title
 **Simple JavaScript Programs**

-This project contains few programs practising on JavaScript concepts such as Loops, Operators, Functions, Forms etc.
+This project contains few programs practising on JavaScript concepts such as Loops, Operators, Functions, Forms, Event Handling etc. This project also uses HTML and CSS for UI.

-## Pre-Requisite and Installation
+## Pre-Requisites and Installation
 1. Download / Clone the given Github Project.
 2. Unzip the folders and files.
 3. Change the path values in all ***.html** files at the places of **YOUR_PATH** as per the following: